Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-05-Split-Ergativity-in-Konkani.md

 &nbsp; bʰurgo	lāḍu	kʰāit <br>
 &nbsp; boy.MASC.SG	laddoo.MASC.SG	eat-SG.FUT2 <br>
 &nbsp; 'The boy might  eat a laddo.' <br>
-&nbsp; (_The second future tense also called indefinite future, doesn't inflect for gender in Konkani_)
+&nbsp; (_The second future tense also called indefinite future, doesn't inflect for gender in Konkani_)<br>

+As seen in the examples above, **_the verb agrees with the subject in terms of gender and number_** and the subject is in the nominative case.
+The direct objects here are left unmarked (usually accusative) because they are inanimate, more on that later.

 <ins> **Perfect or Preterite (Past) Environments:** </ins>